Materials-Consortia/optimade-python-tools/INSTALL.md

 ### Run a container

 When starting a container from the image there are a few choices.
-It is possible to run both the standard OPTIMADE server implemented in this repository as well as an index meta-database from this image.
+It is possible to run either a standard OPTIMADE server, or an [index meta-database](https://github.com/Materials-Consortia/OPTIMADE/blob/master/optimade.rst#index-meta-database) server from this image.
+Note, these servers can be run in separate containers at the same time.
 The key is setting the environment variable `MAIN`.

 | **MAIN** | **Result** |